 It would be decades before I ever told my parents that story--so clearly shame found its way into my heart, but even as I look back on that event all these years later, I understand that it's a lesson on storytelling.

-I do what the best copywriters ought to always do: I listen first, write second.
+I do what the best coaches and copywriters ought to always do: I listen first.
+And then I get to work.